wendywarren/ac-type/_type-3/sell-sheet/plan-your-design.md

 Choose a sans-serif for headlines, call-outs and more.
 Use a serif for the body copy.
 Keep the company in mind.
 Your type selection should suit the purpose of the company.

+> Be sure to include the names of your chosen typefaces on the mood board.
+Use a bit of actual text from the client, too.

 #### Type Hierarchy

 ![Type Hierarchy]({{site.url}}/svg/sell-sheet/hierarchy.svg){:width="50%"}